jdsandifer/ALUnit/CONTRIBUTING.md

-#Contributing to autolisp-unit
+#Contributing to ALUnit

 Hi there!
-Interested in contributing to autolisp-unit?
+Interested in contributing to ALUnit?
 We'd love your help.
-Autolisp-unit is an open source project, built one contribution at a time by users like you.
+ALUnit is an open source project, built one contribution at a time by users like you.

 Where to get help or report a problem

-If you have a question about using autolisp-unit, start a discussion.
+If you have a question about using ALUnit, start a discussion.
-If you think you've found a bug within autolisp-unit, open an issue.
+If you think you've found a bug within ALUnit or have a feature request, open an issue.
 More resources are listed on our Help page.

 #Ways to contribute

-Whether you're a developer, a designer, or just a autolisp-unit devotee, there are lots of ways to contribute.
+Whether you're a developer, a designer, or just a ALUnit devotee, there are lots of ways to contribute.
 Here's a few ideas:

 Read through the documentation, and click the "improve this page" button, any time you see something confusing, or have a suggestion for something that could be improved.
 Comment on some of the project's open issues.
 Have you experienced the same problem?
 Know a work around?
 Do you have a suggestion for how the feature could be better?